folbricht/routedns/doc/configuration.md

 A client subnet modifier is used to either remove ECS options from a query, replace/add one, or improve privacy by hiding more bits of the address.
 The following operation are supported by the subnet modifier:

 - `add` - Add an ECS option to a query.
 If there is one already it is replaced.
 If no `ecs-address` is provided, the address of the client is used (with `ecs-prefix4` or `ecs-prefix6` applied).
+- `add-if-missing` - Add an ECS option to a query if none was provided by the client.
+If no `ecs-address` is provided, the address of the client is used (with `ecs-prefix4` or `ecs-prefix6` applied).
 - `delete` - Remove the ECS option completely from the EDNS0 record.
 - `privacy` - Restrict the number of bits in the address to the number in `ecs-prefix4`/`ecs-prefix6`.